⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Friendly wording does not weaken consent.

-Polite language does not reduce consequences.
+Polite language does not limit authority.

 When One Word Decides the Case